lucasayb/the-ssg-central/content/post/welcome.md

 ---
 title: "Welcome"
 description: This site is new.
 I'm relatively new too in the SSG world.
-But I'm pretty sure that I have enough knowledge to sure with others.
+But I'm pretty sure that I have enough knowledge to share with others.
 date: 2024-02-05T16:49:19-03:00
 image:
 hidden: false